 UF’s academic focus is on problem-solving and critical thinking.
 Students will encounter both concepts in the 120-credit bachelor of sports management.
 The program blocks off the entire 8th semester to complete the Internship in Sport Management requirement.
 Here, students get the chance to work in the industry for 13 weeks.
 However, in previous semesters, they take classes such as:

 - Administration of Sport and Physical Activity

 - Ethical Issues in Sport

-The University of Florida has always been known for its research, but students who are enrolled in the BS in Sport Management will get unique access to the Laboratory for Athlete and Athletics Development and Research, which places sports in the lens of research to improve innovation in the field (some current projects are in Youth Sports Program and Physical Literacy Research).
+UF is known for its research.
+Students enrolled in the BS in sport management get access to the Laboratory for Athlete and Athletics Development and Research.
+The laboratory helps improve innovation in the field.
+Some current projects are in Youth Sports Program and Physical Literacy Research.
 Even more, UF has a strong showing in sports with the Florida Gators, who compete at the NCAA Division I level.

 University of Michigan

 The University of Michigan (UM) is a public university in Ann Arbor, Michigan.
 It has the honor of being one of the state’s oldest educational institutions.
 Alongside their academic excellence, UM’s football program is one of the best in the country.
 It ranks first in NCAA history for total wins.